Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 python src/flaresolverr.py

-Download the latest release from the FlareSolverr releases page.
-Extract the ZIP file and run FlareSolverr.exe.
+Download the precompiled binary from the FlareSolverr GitHub releases.
+Extract the ZIP and run FlareSolverr.exe.
+Allow it through Windows Firewall when prompted.

 set LOG_LEVEL=debug